 It has a lot of consumption value.
 You enjoy what you do, you ask questions, you try to answer them, you try to challenge yourself and others (researchers, students,..).
 You push yourself and others to think about interesting problems, to look around and wonder about whether we are missing something that is evident.

 When I was in high school.
 I grew up in Israel that suffered a terrible hyperinflation during those years (up to 400% per year), but since everything was indexed the economy seemed to be functioning.
 Then a stabilization plans was implemented and everything went back (more or less) to normal!
 I thought this was magic and I had to understand it.
 Initially I thought I would do macroeconomics, but I was really bothered by the assumptions used to construct the models used in macro.
 Thus I decided to concentrate on understanding and deconstructing the foundations of those assumptions.

 I studied Economics and Statistics at the Hebrew University in Jerusalem.
 I was very curious about Economics since high school but I did not know if I wanted to become a professor at the time.
 I thought economic thinking was pretty cool and my teachers were very charismatic too so I was very tempted by academia.

-There are fascinating questions to answer in economics and by doing so you are trying to understand things in a uniform framework: behaviour of individuals, markets and societies.
+There are fascinating questions to answer in economics and by doing so you are trying to understand things in a uniform and consistent framework: behaviour of individuals, markets and societies.
 It is so complicated and we know so little about it!